open-contracting/cardinal-rs/docs/cli/prepare.md

 - `/awards[]/items[]/classification/id`
 - `/contracts[]/awardID`

-As new indicators are added, additional ID fields will be converted.

 :::{note}
 This behavior can't be disabled.
 If you need to disable it, [create an issue on GitHub](https://github.com/open-contracting/cardinal-rs/issues).
 :::